mfliedner/algorithms/README.md

 ## Binary Search Tree
 a simple Ruby implementation of a binary search tree using Hibbard deletion

-## Topological Sort
-Adjacency List representation of a graph and Kahn's and Tarjan's topological sorting algorithms

 ## Heap
+first implementation of a Binary Min Heap (without index map) and Heapsort

+## Graphs
+Adjacency List representation of a graph and Kahn's and Tarjan's topological sorting algorithms;
-two implementations of a Binary Min Heap (with and without index map), Heapsort, and Priority Map
+second implementation of a Binary Min Heap (with index map), Priority Map, Dijkstra shortest path